skupperproject/skupper-website/input/docs/yaml/index.md

    **📌 NOTE**\
    By default, `service-sync` is enabled and if you create a service on one site, Skupper creates a matching service on all sites.
-   If `service-sync` is set to false for a site, you need to create the service on that site as described in [Creating a service when service-sync is disabled](#creating-a-service-when-service-sync-is-disabled).
+   If `service-sync` is set to false for a site, you need to create the service on that site as described in the next section.

 2. Apply the YAML file to your cluster: